jncraton/resume-rater/README.md

 # Resume Rater

-An example LLM application vulnerable to [prompt injection](https://en.wikipedia.org/wiki/Prompt_injection)
+An LLM application vulnerable to [prompt injection](https://en.wikipedia.org/wiki/Prompt_injection)

 Learning Objectives
 -------------------

 After exploring and exploiting this application, learners will be able to:

+- Analyze an LLM powered web application to identify potential security vulnerabilities
-- Describe prompt injection attacks
+- Describe prompt injection vulnerabilities
 - Explore source code to identify areas of weakness
 - Change the behavior of an LLM with access to only part of its prompt